mrcepid-rap/.github/profile/README.md

 # Workflows

-## VCF Filtering
+## VCF Filtering and Rare Variant Burden Testing

-The purpose of this section is to provide information on the workflow approach to processing, filtering, and annotating UK Biobank Whole Exome Sequencing (WES) data1 at the MRC Epidemiology unit using the UK Biobank (UKB) Research Access Platform (RAP).
-This workflow generate a single quality controlled data set with annotations in order to perform rare variant burden testing analyses This README contains the following sections, which cover each step in our approach:
+The purpose of this section is to provide information on our approach to processing, filtering, annotating, and burden testing
+UK Biobank Whole Exome Sequencing (WES) data at the IMS / MRC Epidemiology Unit using the UK Biobank (UKB) Research Access Platform (RAP).
+This workflow generates a single quality-controlled data set with annotations in order to perform rare variant burden testing analyses.

-1. Quality Control
-2. Variant Annotation
-3. Final Output
-4. Downstream Analysis

 ![](https://github.com/mrcepid-rap/.github/blob/main/images/RAPPipeline.png)
 ***Graphical Outline of Workflow***

-This workflow is made up of five individual applets.
+This workflow is made up of six individual applets.
 Please see the individual READMEs within these repositories for more detailed information on what each step in the workflow does as well as accompanying source code:

 | name | repo URL | brief description |